top of page

 I actually couldn’t find my question here.
 Can we talk?

 We’d be happy to talk more with you about the FORGE Fellowship, your projects, or your goals!
 If you would like to connect through words, you can email contact@forgenyc.org, greg@forgenyc.org and/or chie@forgenyc.org or DM us on Instagram @forge_nyc.
-You can also watch our new Q+A video which might offer some answers!
-And if you want to connect face-to-face, join us at a Fast Fuel or book a 30-min FREE consultation to ask us anything that’s on your mind.
+You can also watch our Q+A video which might offer some answers!
+And if you want to connect face-to-face, join us at a Fast Fuel or book a FREE 30-min consultation to ask us anything that’s on your mind.

 APPLICATION QUESTIONS